willdich/stz/README.md

 `plots.ipynb` contains simple plotting utilities for visualizing the output.

 `sim.pyx` contains the bulk of the simulation code. `go` is the main function, and iterates over the entire grid for each timestep, updating all values of the velocities and stresses at each grid point. `set_boundary_conditions()` is used to set boundary/initial conditions.The function currently implements shear wave initial conditions.
-For an additional example, see `compressive_wave_test.pyx` which implements compressive wave initial conditions. `set_up_ghost_regions()` instantiates the ghost regions in parallel code (as described in the implementation details below) or enforces periodic boundaries in the serial code.
+For an additional example, see `compressive_wave_test.pyx` (on branch `parallel_MPI`) which implements compressive wave initial conditions. `set_up_ghost_regions()` instantiates the ghost regions in parallel code (as described in the implementation details below) or enforces periodic boundaries in the serial code.

 `update_fields.pyx` contains code implementing the defining equations of hypoelastoplasticity (linear elasticity at the moment) by calculating the *change* in each `Field` at the current timestep.
 The associated `update_fields.pxd` file contains definitions.